soffyo/use-title/README.md

 # use-title
 >React hook for managing the document title

 This hook is used for setting the current document title.
-It provies a way to add a prefix alongside every title through HTML `<meta>` tags in a SPA (single page app).
+It provies a way to add a prefix alongside every title through HTML `<meta>` tags in a SPA (Single Page App).

 ## Installation